 A unitary state participates in international relations as a single subject of international law, and the question of the international legal personality of its constituent parts does not arise in this case.

 Federations are complex states.
-Members of the federation (republics, regions, states, lands, etc.) retain a certain intrastate independence, but, as a rule, do not have the constitutional right to participate independently in foreign relations, therefore, they are not subjects of international law.
+Members of the federation (republics, regions, states, lands, etc.) retain a certain internal independence, but, as a rule, do not have the constitutional right to independently participate in external relations, and therefore are not subjects of international law.
 In this case, only the federation as a whole acts in the international arena as a single subject of international law.
 As noted in Art.
-2 of the Inter-American Convention on the Rights and Duties of States of 1933, "a federal state constitutes only one person before international law."
+2 of the Inter-American Convention on the Rights and Duties of States of 1933, “a federal state constitutes only one person before international law.”
 For example, according to Art.
-10 of the US Constitution, no state may enter into treaties, unions, or confederations.
-No state may, without the consent of Congress, make agreements or conventions with another state or with a foreign power.
+10 of the US Constitution, no state may enter into treaties, alliances or confederations.
+No state shall, without the consent of Congress, enter into any treaty or convention with another state or with a foreign power.

-The Russian Federation is a democratic federal state, which consists of republics, territories, regions, cities of federal significance, an autonomous region, autonomous districts - equal subjects of the Russian Federation.
+The Russian Federation is a democratic federal state, which consists of republics, territories, regions, cities of federal significance, autonomous regions, autonomous districts - equal subjects of the Russian Federation.
 The republic within the Russian Federation has its own constitution and legislation.
-Territory, region, federal city, autonomous region, autonomous district have their own charter and legislation.
+A territory, region, city of federal significance, autonomous region, autonomous district have their own charter and legislation.
 According to paragraph "k" Art.
-71 The Constitution of 1993 is under the jurisdiction of the Russian Federation:
+71 The 1993 Constitution governs the Russian Federation:

 foreign policy and international relations of the Russian Federation, international treaties of the Russian Federation; issues of war and peace;